hybridgroup/taskmapper/README.md

-# ticketmaster
+# taskmapper

-ticketmaster is a Gem which eases communication with various project and ticket management systems by providing a consistent Ruby API.
+taskmapper is a Gem which eases communication with various project and ticket management systems by providing a consistent Ruby API.

-ticketmaster let's you "remap" a system into the consistent ticketmaster API, easily.
+taskmapper let's you "remap" a system into the consistent taskmapper API, easily.
 For instance the description of an issue/ticket, might be named **description** in one system, and **problem-description** somewhere else.
-Via ticketmaster, this would always be called **description**.
-The ticketmaster remaps makes it easy for you to integrate different kinds of ticket systems, into your own system.
-You don't have to take care of all the different kinds of systems, and their different APIs. ticketmaster handles all this *for* you, so you can focus on making your application awesome.
+Via taskmapper, this would always be called **description**.
+The taskmapper remaps makes it easy for you to integrate different kinds of ticket systems, into your own system.
+You don't have to take care of all the different kinds of systems, and their different APIs. taskmapper handles all this *for* you, so you can focus on making your application awesome.

 ## Installation

-ticketmaster is a Gem, so we can easily install it by using RubyGems:
+taskmapper is a Gem, so we can easily install it by using RubyGems:

-    gem install ticketmaster
+    gem install taskmapper

-ticketmaster depends on [Hashie](http://github.com/intridea/hashie), which is an amazing library which makes converting objects to hashes, and the other way around, a joy.
-It should be installed automatically whenever installing ticketmaster.
+taskmapper depends on [Hashie](http://github.com/intridea/hashie), which is an amazing library which makes converting objects to hashes, and the other way around, a joy.
+It should be installed automatically whenever installing taskmapper.

 ### Finding and installing a provider

-ticketmaster by itself won't do too much.
+taskmapper by itself won't do too much.
 You may want to install a provider, to retrieve a list of available providers issue the following command:

-    gem search ticketmaster
+    gem search taskmapper

-You could then install for instance ticketmaster-pivotal:
+You could then install for instance taskmapper-pivotal:

-    gem install ticketmaster-pivotal
+    gem install taskmapper-pivotal

 ## Usage